Coffee-deve/Csharp_Boat/README.md

-# "Submarine system"
+# Submarine system
-Files for the project "Submarine system".
+Files for a project simulating submarine operations.
 This project is written in C# and has been designed using UML graph.
 It uses aggregation, realization and inheritance.
+Project is created with Visual Studio 2022.

 <p align="center">UML diagram</p>

 ![Opis obrazka](images/UML.png)